7(a) Loan Packaging

 - Assist with eligibility and loan structure prior to lender approval

-- EDF will work directly with business owner if requested
+- GLCF will work directly with business owner if requested

 - Order IRS tax transcripts and verify to provided tax returns